inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

    :language: ini

-By using the :par:`numDataLinkVisualizers` parameter, we set up three :ned:`DataLinkVisualizer` modules.
+By using the :par:`numDataLinkVisualizers` parameter, we set up three :ned:`DataLinkCanvasVisualizer` modules.
 In this example, we are interested in *video* packets.
 To highlight them, we use the :par:`packetFilter` parameter.
 The :par:`fadeOutMode` parameter specifies that inactive links fade out during animation time.
 The :par:`holdAnimationTime` parameter stops the animation for a while, delaying the fading of the data link activity arrows.
-The ``activityLevel``, ``lineColor``, and ``labelColor`` parameters are different for each :ned:`DataLinkVisualizer` to make data link activity levels easy to distinguish:
+The ``activityLevel``, ``lineColor``, and ``labelColor`` parameters are different for each :ned:`DataLinkCanvasVisualizer` to make data link activity levels easy to distinguish:

 - ``dataLinkVisualizer[0]`` is configured to display *protocol* level